Trolleybuses in Naples: 21st century

 Route 203 was the newest route, having opened on 2 September 2009.
 Routes 201 and 202 opened in 2004 and 2006, respectively.
 The three then-surviving suburban routes were much older; routes 254 and 255 opened in January 1962 and route 256 in May 1963.

 In September 2009, service on the outer half of route 255, between Portici and Torre del Greco, was replaced by a motorbus shuttle route that was planned to be temporary, because of road work in Ercolano.
 The temporary route was numbered 655, and trolleybus service on route 255 was limited to Piazza San Ciro in Portici, as temporary route 255-barrata (255/).
 However, in 2014, ANM announced that trolleybus service on the 4-km outer section of route 255 would not be reinstated after all, and that route 255 (and 255/) were permanently closed, effective November 2014.
 The reason given was that the municipality of Ercolano had changed the traffic flow on one of the streets route 255 had used, the section of Corso Resina between Via Roma and Via IV Novembre, from two-way to one-way eastbound, but that Ercolano had declined to provide any funding for new trolleybus overhead wiring along the new westbound routing.
 Route 255, which at around 13 km had been ANM's longest trolleybus route, was replaced by ANM bus route 155.

 Meanwhile, starting April 2012 route 256 was cut back from San Giorgio a Cremano to Croce Lagno in western Portici and renamed 256-barrata (256/), due to unstable buildings along the route in San Giorgio needing repair.
 This was due to be temporary, until the buildings are repaired, but route 256-barrata, too, was suspended in April 2016; in its shortened form (terminating at Croce Lagno), it was effectively only a short-working of route 254.

-Route 203 was suspended in May 2016, due to road work, leaving routes 201, 202 and 254 as the only ANM trolleybus routes in operation for the time being.
+Route 203 was suspended indefinitely in May 2016, due to road work, leaving routes 201, 202 and 254 as the only ANM trolleybus routes in operation, and plans to reinstate route 203 were later dropped.

-On 25 June 2021, trolleybus line 204 (Via Medina/Piazza Municipio-Piazza Museo Nazionale-Cardarelli Hospital) was opened, replacing bus line 604.
+On 25 June 2021, trolleybus route 204 (Via Depretis-Piazza Museo Nazionale-Cardarelli Hospital) was opened, replacing bus line 604 (numbered R4 until July 2018), restoring the total number of routes in operation to four.
+It includes one section along Corso Amedeo di Savoia, around 200 metres long, that is not equipped with overhead trolley wires, and the trolleybuses must traverse it using their auxiliary diesel engines.